jchauncey/TheDeeps/docs/ai/ai-characters.md

    - Sorcerer: Innate spellcaster with metamagic abilities
    - Each class should have unique abilities and progression paths
    - Classes should have different starting equipment and proficiencies
+   - Each class should have a distinct color for visual identification in the UI

 3. **Equipment System**
    - Characters can wear armor types based on their class, granting an AC value